hashicorp/terraform-provider-google/website/docs/r/os_config_patch_deployment.html.markdown

 * `reboot_config` -
   (Optional)
   Post-patch reboot settings.

-  Possible values are:
+  Possible values are `DEFAULT`, `ALWAYS`, and `NEVER`.
-  * `DEFAULT`
-  * `ALWAYS`
-  * `NEVER`

 * `apt` -
   (Optional)
   Apt update settings.
 Use this setting to override the default apt patch rules.
   Structure is documented below.

 * `yum` -
   (Optional)
   Yum update settings.
 Use this setting to override the default yum patch rules.
   Structure is documented below.

 * `goo` -
   (Optional)
   goo update settings.
 Use this setting to override the default goo patch rules.
   Structure is documented below.

 * `zypper` -
   (Optional)
   zypper update settings.
 Use this setting to override the default zypper patch rules.
   Structure is documented below.

 * `windows_update` -
   (Optional)
   Windows update settings.
 Use this setting to override the default Windows patch rules.
   Structure is documented below.

 * `pre_step` -
   (Optional)
   The ExecStep to run before the patch update.
   Structure is documented below.

 * `post_step` -
   (Optional)
   The ExecStep to run after the patch update.
   Structure is documented below.

 The `apt` block supports: